 Pacific Oaks College confers degrees six (6) times during the academic year.
 Please see the Academic Calendar for specific conferral application deadline dates.
-All degree requirements and contingencies, including but not limited to incompletes grades, portfolio, thesis, etc. must be completed by the last date of the semester/session of the designated semester/session the degree is to be conferred.
+All degree requirements and contingencies, including but not limited to Incomplete grades, Portfolio, and Thesis, must be completed by the last date of the semester/session of the designated semester/session the degree is to be conferred.